siduction/sidu-manual/data/en/0003-help_en.md

   port 6667
   ~~~

-+ [With this link you can start the IRC immediately in your browser](https://webchat.oftc.net/?nick=siducer007&channels=siduction-en) : enter a free nickname and join the channel #siduction-en.
++ [With this link you can start the IRC immediately in your browser](https://webchat.oftc.net/?nick=siducer007&channels=siduction-en): Enter a free nickname and join the channel #siduction-en.

 ### Useful helpers in text mode

-Normally, one uses text mode runlevel 3 (init 3 or journalctl isolate multi-user.target) if they want to perform a dist-upgrade or if they are forced to beceause of a serious system error.
+Normally, you should use text mode runlevel 3 (**`init 3`** or **`journalctl isolate multi-user.target`**) if you want to perform a dist-upgrade or if you are forced to beceause of a serious system error.

 **gpm**

  is a useful program in text mode.
 It allows you to use the mouse for copying and pasting in the terminal.

-*gpm* is preconfigured in siduction.
+gpm is preconfigured in siduction.
 In case it is not:

 ~~~
 $ gpm -t imps2 -m /dev/input/mice